erdem/django-map-widgets/docs/contribution/index.rst

 Before beginning development, familiarize yourself with the current widget implementation approach.
 A typical widget consists of five main elements:

 1. Django widget class implementation
-2. Settings namespace
+2. Settings namespace Key
 3. jQuery class and CSS implementation (preferably minified)
 4. Widget HTML template
 5. Usage documentation

 As a bonus, implementing tests for your widget is highly encouraged.
 For optimal performance, consider using ``uglifycss`` and ``uglifyjs`` Node.js packages to generate minified versions of your static files.
-See ``scripts.py`` file to how you can automate static files minification.
+See `scripts.py <https://github.com/erdem/django-map-widgets/blob/main/scripts.py>`_ file to how you can automate static files minification.

+if you need hand with your contribution, feel free to open a thread on `GitHub Discussions <https://github.com/erdem/django-map-widgets/discussions>`_.

 Setting Up the Development Environment
 --------------------------------------